TA-Softies/ta-wiki/Technical Guides/misc/reimaging-guide.md

 4. **Equipment Care:**
    - Handle drives carefully to avoid damage
-   - Store the Clonezilla USB securely
-   - Report any equipment damage or loss immediately
+   - Report any equipment damage or loss immediately to a Software FU member

 ---